Sean Kane: Company

-Sean is founder of the critically acclaimed company Theatre Enigma which has produced three Scottish premieres:
+Sean is founder and director of the critically acclaimed company Theatre Enigma which to date has produced five productions, including 2 world premieres and 2 Scottish premieres:

 Our Boys (1993 play) by Jonathan Guy Lewis which opened at the Netherbow Theatre now named the Scottish Storytelling Centre Edinburgh in 2002 and returned due to public demand in 2003.

 Four Nights in Knaresborough by Paul Webb which premiered at the Traverse Theatre in 2004, directed by Sean Kane.

 The Battle in the Hills / The Storm Watchers by George Mackay Brown which opened at the Scottish Storytelling Centre Edinburgh in 2006, directed by Sean Kane.

-Sean directed Nancy Sleekit by Donald Campbell in a co-production (media) with Theatre Enigma and Rowan Tree Theatre for the Edinburgh Festival Fringe in 2008.
+Sean directed Nancy Sleekit by Donald Campbell in a co-production (media) with Theatre Enigma and Rowan Tree Theatre for a Scottish Borders tour and at the Edinburgh Festival Fringe in 2009.